 - When showering the next morning, my back sung of little cuts and so did my voice box from those little cuts when hot water touched them.
 Not a deal-breaker, just worthy of note.

 Tips On Using The Razorba GOAT

 It is much like a regular razor in design so one should properly prepare for shaving with it just like shaving one’s face.
 For example, properly wetting the hair to be shaved.
 I think maybe a better shave would occur in the shower or right after a shower.
 Results may vary.

-Also the use of shaving cream when shaving with the Goat, as would alleviate some of the minor discomforts.
+Also, the use of shaving cream when shaving with the Goat would alleviate some of the minor discomforts.

 Also to have a firm toothbrush for which to remove clogged hair between the two blades and speed up unclogging the hair.

 Final Thoughts On The Razorba GOAT

 As stated above, that the Razorba Goat does works, but it doesn’t leave me all that impressed either.
-Knowing that other methods out there, that work slicker and faster than the G.O.A.T will probably leave the Razorba collecting dust within my bathroom closet as back up if I run out of razors from my go-to method.
+Knowing that other methods out there, that work slicker and faster than the G.O.A.T will probably leave the Razorba collecting dust within my bathroom closet as a backup if I run out of razors from my go-to method.

 I read multiple reviews about the Razorba Goat and was left feeling a little let down after using it.
 I thought I might have found a better method of shaving my back.
 But from my experience, it fell a little short.

 I like the wide blade width as this is definitely improves shaving time over the standard razors.
 It’s 4 1/2 inches wide compared to 1 1/2 wide for a standard beard shaver.

 The G.O.A.T falls short of its abbreviated acronym but does deliver an improved method of shaving larger areas in an improved amount of time.